ASVAB Math Test Prep

 1. Ease into it

 The best ASVAB programs take an incremental approach, gradually easing you into each concept, then fully supporting you along the way.
 Ideally, you’ll start with engaging whiteboard videos that clearly introduce the concept.
-Then you’ll go through practice problems step-by-step with integrated audio explanations that crystalize your understanding.
+Then, you'll go through ASVAB math test prep practice problems step-by-step with integrated audio explanations that crystalize your understanding.
 Finally, you’ll confirm you have it all down with a short quiz.

 2. Focus on areas that need improvement

-Your study time is limited, so there should be nothing covered in your ASVAB prep that isn’t on the test.
+Your study time is limited, so nothing should be covered in your ASVAB course that isn't on the test.
 It’s critical to begin each lesson with a pre-test, so that if you already understand the concept and pass the pre-test, you can skip that section.
-Using this diagnostic method, your course will actively customize itself to your specific needs, letting you focus your study time where you need it most.
+Using this diagnostic method, your ASVAB math practice test will actively customize itself to your specific needs, letting you focus your study time where you need it most.

 3. Shore up your fundamentals